14 Incredible Things To Do In Banff, Canada

 But even if you just want to gaze at the scenery without getting too dirty, there’s also plenty of other great things to do in Banff.

 Fun fact: All of downtown Banff’s streets (with the exception of Banff Avenue, Railway Avenue and Bow Avenue) are named after animals.
 Different animals that are commonly found in the National Park, in fact.
 Everything from Bear Street and Elk Street, to Wolverine Street and Buffalo Street.
-That should keep you amused for hours as you walk about the town.
+That should keep you amused for hours as you walk about the town doing some of these amazing activities.

-I first made the mistake of going into the Banff Park Museum which (in my opinion) was a taxidermy nightmare full of faded, aging stuffed and mounted animals.
+I first made the mistake of going into the Banff Park Museum which (in my opinion) was a little too heavy on the taxidermy.
 But luckily, I then realized Banff had a bigger and better museum just a block away.

 Money Saving Tip: Staying at the Fairmont Banff Springs hotel as an Accor member?
 Complimentary access to the museum is offered – just ask your concierge at the hotel.